ashwin-ned/SfM4Artifacts/README.md

 The final pointcloud is obtained by performing two_view_SfM on all the image pairs and then aligning and stitching the results since the two_view_SfM algorithm only results in partial pointclouds.

 # Contact
-If you would like to collaborate with me please send me an email at ashwinnedungadi007@gmail.com
+If you are a museum or art gallery would like to collaborate with me to digitize your exhibits for free, please send me an email at ashwinnedungadi007@gmail.com